MohammadBakir/MWS-Restaurant-Reviews/README.md

 ## How to view

+This project is hosted on [Netlify](https://restaurantreviewappmb.netlify.com/).

+## Or to view it locally

 This project depends on a separate project provided by Udacity to create an API end-point.
 This project is available on [git ](https://github.com/udacity/mws-restaurant-stage-3).
 Please follow the instructions there.

 Once you the API server is started, do the following: